A wide product assortment. Advantage or disadvantage?

 We already explained to you Prisync’s superpowers when it comes to mimicking shopper behavior from a price scraper’s standpoint, so it should already be clear for you that Prisync can also help its users to track the correct variant prices in such scenarios.

 Similar to the 1st and 2nd cases, all that’s necessary is the correct # extension to be added at the end of the parent product URL.
 So, for the variant “3.4 oz 100 ml” (the 3rd box), adding #3 at the end of the parent product URL and adding that URL into the Prisync account will let the user receive the correct price-point for the respective product variant.

 Working with e-commerce companies of various sizes from more than 50 countries really teaches us a lot here at Prisync.

-One of the key learnings we got so far is that the capability of handling corner cases like Product Variants or Marketplace Merchant Listings (another tricky e-commerce scenario where Prisync has a smart solution, and a blog post on this is coming soon…) is really a life-saver for our customers because otherwise, the competitive landscape would lose its clarity for them, due to the amount of data that’d otherwise be missed and lacked in competitive analysis.
+One of the key learnings we got so far is that the capability of handling corner cases like Product Variants or Marketplace Merchant Listings ( is really a life-saver for our customers because otherwise, the competitive landscape would lose its clarity for them, due to the amount of data that’d otherwise be missed and lacked in competitive analysis.

-For all the Product Variant listing types that we’ve encountered so far, we had a new Prisync feature thanks to the capabilities of our tool, and our price scraping capabilities will continue to evolve in line with our pursuit of covering all the webshops in every single country on earth as we become the ultimate competitive pricing intelligence data source for all sizes of e-commerce companies out there.
+For all the Product Variant listing types that we’ve encountered so far, we had no problem retrieving accurate data thanks to the capabilities of our tool—which will continue to evolve in line with our pursuit of covering all the webshops in every single country on earth.
+Because here at Prisync, we always aim for being the ultimate competitive pricing intelligence source for all sizes of online sellers and manufacturers.